-At the Institute of Technical Physics, an Ho:YAG thin disk laser with an emission wavelength of two microns has already been realised as an efficient and scalable source, with the potential to generate high pulse energies.
+At the Institute of Technical Physics, an Ho:YAG thin disk lasers with an emission wavelength of two microns have already been realised as an efficient and scalable source with the potential to generate high pulse energies.

-Compound semiconductors doped with transition metals, in particular Cr:ZnSe, provide a wide range of amplification in the two to three micron range and are very suitable as the laser medium for remote detection systems, that are based on the measurement of molecular vibrational and rotational transitions.
+Compound semiconductors doped with transition metals, in particular Cr:ZnSe, provide a wide range of amplification in the two to three micron range and are very suitable as the laser medium for remote detection systems which are based on the measurement of molecular vibrational and rotational transitions.